- Orson Welles

 - Release Date

 Just as the newspapermen in Citizen Kane set out in vain to find “an angle” on which they can evaluate the subject of Charles Foster Kane’s death, approaching Orson Welles motion picture today becomes an equally futile search.
-The film has been endlessly explored and investigated, researched by countless film historians, analyzed by top scholars in its entirety, while biographers have found many links between Welles, Kane, and newspaper magnate William Randolph Hearst, the figure on whom Kane was based.
+The film has been endlessly explored and investigated, researched by countless film historians, analyzed by top scholars, while biographers have found many links between Welles, Kane, and newspaper magnate William Randolph Hearst, the figure on whom Kane was based.
 For the last several decades, these exhaustive assessments have resolved that Welles’ picture is cinema’s finest treasure.
-Through the story of the film, its production and tumultuous release, and the biographical strains therein, Citizen Kane has been described as a work of art imitating life and life imitating art.
+Through the film’s story, its production and tumultuous release, and the biographical strains therein, Citizen Kane has been described as a work of art imitating life and life imitating art.
 What more can be said by academics, cinéastes, or critics?
 The investigation of Welles’ picture is no less complicated than the one in the film wherein the crucial component is “Rosebud,” the word uttered with Kane’s dying breath and the missing piece of his life’s jigsaw puzzle.
 What is it, and could one word really define a human being so succinctly?
 “It’ll probably turn out to be a very simple thing,” remarks one of the reporters.
-Indeed, although the secret of Rosebud is a revelation given to the audience alone, its disclosure is illusory, less a key or missing piece than a component in a larger complex of puzzle pieces, and should any one of them go missing the picture would be just as incomplete.
+Indeed, although the secret of Rosebud is a revelation given to the audience alone, its disclosure is illusory, less a key than a missing piece in a larger complex of puzzle pieces, and should any one of them go missing, the picture would be just as incomplete.
 Just as it is for the reporters in the picture, it’s the investigation of Citizen Kane itself that has meaning and sustains its legend.

 William Randolph Hearst was one of the most powerful, connected men in the United States, if not the world.
 A millionaire magnate whose “yellow journalism” tactics filled his publications with notes of scandal and the personal lives of politicians and movie stars, at his height Hearst controlled almost thirty newspapers and magazines across the country, seen by upwards of 20 million readers.
 As such, he held great influence over the media and public opinion.
 A larger-than-life figure, Hearst lived in the “Hearst Castle” in San Simeon, California, on a property reportedly half the size of Rhode Island, in a palace filled with a surplus of sculpture and artwork from around the world.
 At one point, he was responsible for twenty-five percent of the world’s art market, much of it sold at auction as the Depression wore on his empire.
 In spite of his status, he was not immune to scandal.
 Hearst’s newspaper editorials had, as believed in many circles, sparked an assassination attempt on President William McKinley; his Catholic wife refused him a divorce when he pledged his devotion to his long-standing mistress, Davies; he manipulated public opinion in favor of the Spanish-American War; when silent filmmaker Thomas Ince was shot aboard Hearst’s yacht and died in 1924, the scandal was covered up though it was believed a dispute between Hearst and Charlie Chaplin over Davies caused the notorious gunshot; and he was an ardent isolationist who thought the U.S. should not be involved in the looming World War II.
 For Welles, Hearst represented the antithesis of everything in which he believed.
 But he was determined to portray a sympathetic monster, while Mankiewicz viewed Hearst as a megalomaniacal figurehead to be decapitated.